ppisareva/SimpleTodo/README.md

 **Question 1:** "What are your reactions to the Android app development platform so far?
 Compare and contrast Android's approach to layouts and user interfaces in past platforms you've used."

 **Answer:** I don't have much experience with other UI platforms but Android looks very powerful and flexible in terms of building user interfaces.
-Meanwhile, layout api is slightly complex when we need to create some simple interface, such as showing a static list of text objects: you need to create one activity laytout with some ListView, one list task layout, one activity, create a list adapter, view holder, to bind views etc.
+Meanwhile, layout api is slightly complex when we need to create some simple interface, such as showing a static list of text objects: you need to create one activity laytout with some ListView, one list item layout, one activity, create a list adapter, view holder, to bind views etc.

 **Question 2:** "Take a moment to reflect on the `ArrayAdapter` used in your pre-work.
 How would you describe an adapter in this context and what is its function in Android?
 Why do you think the adapter is important?
 Explain the purpose of the `convertView` in the `getView` method of the `ArrayAdapter`."